http4k/http4k/src/docs/guide/reference/serverless/index.md

 Similarly to HttpHandler, for event processing in a functional style, the main body of the Lambda function is encapsulated in a single interface `FnHandler`.
 This typesafe class is created by an `FnLoader` function and simply passed into an extension of `AwsLambdaEventFunction` - which is the class configured as the entry point of your AWS lambda.

+The process of configuration is the same as for HTTP apps above.

 #### Code [<img class="octocat"/>](https://github.com/http4k/http4k/blob/master/http4k-serverless/lambda/src/examples/kotlin/example_event_handling.kt)

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/http4k-serverless/lambda/src/examples/kotlin/example_event_handling.kt"></script>